angel-torres/Computer-Architecture/ls8/README.md

 * Read this whole file.
 * Skim the spec.

+## List of files
+    - cpu.py - this is where the code is for our cpu emulator.
+This is where most of my code will be written.
+    - ls8.py - this is where an instance of the cpu is invoked.

 ## Step 1: Add the constructor to `cpu.py`

 Add list properties to the `CPU` class to hold 256 bytes of memory and 8